Moncloa Football Club: Moncloa-Hispania relationship

-In March 1903, a meeting held in Mancloa established the club's board of directors as follows: President, Francisco Borbón; Vice President, Joaquín García Borés; Treasurer, Alonso Colmenares; Secretary, Jesús González; Members: Salvador Navarro, Fracisco Arechavala, Juan Danis, Julián Vals and Ezequiel Romero; Head of material, Lorenzo Carrasco.
-It seems that the reason for holding that meeting was to reflect a recent change in society, presumably a merge with a club called Hispania Football Club (a club founded in 1902), since in future matches the club is ruled in the chronicles as Hispania Athletic, but this merge was short-lived, thus prompting another general meeting on June, in which Antonio Alba was named the club's president; Emilio Bueno as Vice President; Jesús González staying as the club's secretary, and new members such as Carlos Prast, Antonio Gamero and Francisco Bueno.
+In March 1903, a meeting held in Mancloa established the club's board of directors as follows: President, Francisco Borbón; Vice President, Joaquín García Borés; Treasurer, Alonso Colmenares; Secretary, Jesús González; Members: Salvador Navarro, Francisco Arechavala, Juan Danis, Julián Vals and Ezequiel Romero; Head of material, Lorenzo Carrasco.
+It seems that the reason for holding that meeting was to reflect a recent change in society, presumably a merge with a club called Hispania Football Club (a club founded in 1902), since in future matches the club is ruled in the chronicles as Hispania Athletic, but this merge was short-lived, thus prompting another general meeting on June, in which Antonio Alba was named the club's president; Emilio Bueno as vice president; Jesús González staying as the club's secretary, and new members such as Carlos Prast, Antonio Gamero and Francisco Bueno.
 The later news of this Hispania team is also unknown.
 The club's progress, however, was not as stable as expected, but the team was reinforced in the summer of 1903 thanks to the arrival of several dissent players of Madrid FC.